-4. ECOLOGY AND SURVIVAL
+4. ECOLOGY AND SURVIVAL (Add the disease cycle that how this pathogen infected the crop)

-The soft rot pathogen (Dickeya zeae) survive on dead plant organs such as tubers, roots, thick leaves and stem cuttings but period of the survival varies from different environmental conditions.
+The soft rot pathogen (Dickeya zeae) survives on dead plant organs such as tubers, roots, thick leaves and stem cuttings but period of the survival varies from different environmental conditions.
 The period of survival was positively correlated with an increase in moisture or 90% moisture (Kumar et al., 2017b).
-Cloudy weather with high humidity and free water favour the spread and penetration of the bacteria as well as promote disease development or disease epidemics (Saxena et al., 1991).
+Cloudy weather with high humidity and free water favours the spread and penetration of the bacteria as well as promote disease development or disease epidemics (Saxena et al., 1991).
 A temperature of 35°C, 70% Relative humidity and inoculum level of 2 x 108 cfu per ml are essential for disease development in 15 to 30 days old maize plants.
 Nutrient rich soil and the application of the high nitrogen fertilizer favor disease development (Saxena and Lal, 1981).
 Studies suggested that maximum infection of stalk rot was observed, having high disease incidence with the use of sewage or run off water generally used for irrigation purpose in India.
 It is found severe in warmer and high humidity condition, which prevails in most maize-growing areas 3-4 weeks after sowing.

 5. HOST RANGE

 Dickeya zeae have a wide host range of plant species in the tropical, subtropical and temperate regions of the world (Bradbury, 1986).
 It attacks tubers of potato and sweet potato, onion bulbs, bean pods, roots of carrot, turnip, radish and sugar beet, fruits of tomato, brinjal, chillies and papaya and plants of pearl millet, sorghum, brinjal, potato, tomato, tobacco and cabbage (Thind, 1970; Prasad and Sinha, 1977).
 The primary hosts are: Zea mays (corn), Sorghum bicolor (sorghum), Sorghum sudanensis (Sudan grass).
-The secondary hosts include:, Ananas comosus (pineapple), Brachiara mutica (tall panicum), Chrysanthemum spp.
-(Chrysanthemum),Dahlia spp. (dahlia), Daucus carota (carrot), Dianthus caryiophyllus (carnation),Ipomoea batatas (sweet potato), Musa spp. (plantain), Oryza sativa (rice), Saccharum officinarum (sugarcane), Saintpaulia ionantha (African violet), Solanum tuberosum (potato),Nicotiana tabacum (Tobacco).
+The secondary hosts include, Ananas comosus (pineapple), Brachiara mutica (tall panicum), Chrysanthemum spp.
+(Chrysanthemum), Dahlia spp. (dahlia), Daucus carota (carrot), Dianthus caryiophyllus (carnation), Ipomoea batatas (sweet potato), Musa spp. (plantain), Oryza sativa (rice), Saccharum officinarum (sugarcane), Saintpaulia ionantha (African violet), Solanum tuberosum (potato), Nicotiana tabacum (Tobacco).